soubhagya132/Online_Rssume_Builder/README.md

-# Online Resume Builder
+# Online Resume Builder by SOUBHAGYA RANJAN SHAOO

-This is a MCA final year project for Making resume in web by SOUBHAGAYA RANJAN SHAOO
+This is a MCA final year project for Making resume in web

 ## ⚠️ This project  was made to run  with  Google cloud suites any other setup would require adequate changes to be made to the key files